qbicsoftware-archive/qbic-wf-megSAP/README.md

 ### Documentation

 The pipeline itself is developed at the [Institute for Medical Genetics](https://github.com/imgag/megSAP) in Tuebingen, Germany.
 The accompanying scripts within this repository were however written for use at the [QBIC](https://qbic.life) and our local clusters CFC and [BinAC](http://www.zdv.uni-tuebingen.de/dienstleistungen/computing/hardware/binac.html).

+### Notes

+The content of the `megSAP/data` folder is not bundled with this container to keep the actual pipeline separated from the data.
+In case you want to use this container on your own infrastructure, please download the data / tools yourself, index things using the scripts provided with the pipeline and then manually mount the paths to the respective `data` folder inside this container yourself.

 ### Credits